kubernetes/website/docs/getting-started-guides/minikube.md

 - aaron-prindle
 title: Running Kubernetes Locally via Minikube
 ---

-Minikube is a tool that makes it easy to run Kubernetes locally.
-Minikube runs a single-node Kubernetes cluster inside a VM on your laptop for users looking to try out Kubernetes or develop with it day-to-day.
+If you want to try Kubernetes or develop by using Kubernetes on a day-to-day basis,then install minikube.
+You can run Kubernetes locally by using minikube.
+Minikube runs a single-node Kubernetes cluster inside a VM on your laptop.

 * TOC
 {:toc}